Meet

 4. Is there anything specific you wish to offer new community members who want to grow with us?

-While we joke and call ourselves ‘ a merry band of misfits’, because our personalities are all very different, we are deeply loving, spiritually grounded individuals.
-Not sure which program or event is right for you, just reach out to me through the web form and we can talk about it!
+We joke and call ourselves ‘ a merry band of misfits’ because our personalities are all very different.
+Yet, we are a deeply loving, spiritually grounded group of individuals.
+Not sure which program or event is right for you, just reach out to me through the web form and let’s talk about what you need.

-5. How the Compass of Grace Teachings have helped you move into a state of grace with yourself, your relationships and/or the world around you?
+5. How does the Compass of Grace Teachings helped you move into a state of grace with yourself, your relationships and/or the world around you?

-6. How your life has improved or changed as a result of engaging with the CtH leaders and members, or engaging in spiritual and healthy living practices?
+6. How has your life improved or changed as a result of engaging with the CtH leaders, members, and practices?

-As a type A personality, I can be a whirlwind of energy, moving fast, and sometimes I miss important nuances within experiences.
-I continue to learn ways into stillness of being and internal listening, which has shifted an external focus and made room for reflection.
-It’s made a world of difference for me.
+As a type A personality, I can be a whirlwind of energy, moving quickly through experience.
+I learn new ways into stillness of being and It’s made a world of difference for me.
 The Body Electronics processes have resulted in miracles for body and heart.
-I’m also becoming a better leader, when most of my life I learned to be a follower.
-I am practicing being the change I want to become first, then inviting others to participate in the same.
+I’m also becoming a better leader and listener, through practicing the change I want to become first, then inviting others to participate in the same.
 We call this waking up, cleaning up, growing up, and showing up.

-7. Please tell us a little about yourself, personal interests, and how you serve the CtH Community?
+7. Please tell us a little about yourself, how you serve the CtH Community, and your interests.

 8. What is your leadership role in Christ the Healer?